probmods/dippl/chapters/hmm.md

 }, 100))
 ~~~

-Fun excercise: use Enumeration with this most recent version that uses intermediate factors and also with the initial hmm above. vary the number of executions explored, starting with just 1 and increasing... how do they differ?
+Fun exercise: Use Enumeration with this most recent version that uses intermediate factors and with the first hmm above.
+Vary the number of executions explored, starting at 1.
+How do they differ?

-Note: there's one more optimization we'd like to do: we'd like to incorporate the factor when we actually sample newobs, so that we only try observations consistent with trueobs.
-To do so we need to marginalize out observe(..) (to get an immediate ERP sample) and then use sampleWithFactor(..) to simultaneously sample and incorporate the factor -- we haven't implemented sampleWithFactor yet though.
+Note: There's one more optimization we'd like to do: we'd like to incorporate the factor when we actually sample newobs, so that we only try observations consistent with trueobs.
+To do so we need to marginalize out observe(..) to get an immediate ERP sample and then use sampleWithFactor(..) to simultaneously sample and incorporate the factor.
+However, we haven't implemented sampleWithFactor yet.

 # Dynamic programming

-Then we achieve dynamic programming by additionally inserting marginal operators, and caching them.
+We then achieve dynamic programming by inserting additional marginal operators and caching them.